SSS135/Light2D/README.md

 2D lighting system that performs computations on the GPU.
-This allows to get better lighting quality and use more lights, compared to other 2D lighting systems.
+This allows to get better lighting quality and use more lights, compared to some other 2D lighting systems.

 [Asset Store link](https://www.assetstore.unity3d.com/en/#!/content/30953)